Paracetamol

 During the clinical examination, vital parameters are checked, and particular attention is paid to mucous membrane color, respiratory rate, and neurological status.
 The characteristic brownish-blue discoloration of the mucous membranes is an important diagnostic indicator.

-Imaging procedures such as ultrasound can be used to assess liver and kidney morphology.
+Imaging techniques such as ultrasound can be used to assess liver and kidney morphology.
 In specialized laboratories, direct detection of paracetamol or its metabolites in blood or urine can be performed, but this is rarely necessary in practice, as the diagnosis is usually based on clinical and laboratory findings.

 Therapeutic principles

-The therapy is supplemented by the administration of Vitamin C.
+The therapy is supplemented by the administration of vitamin C.

 Supplements